 Reconnecting With Your Spouse

 Sometimes I think we have exhausted all topics of conversation.
-Thats why today, I’m sharing 25 questions to reconnect with your spouse.
-Think of them are conversations starters.
+That’s why today, I’m sharing 25 questions to reconnect with your spouse.
+Think of them as conversation starters.
 Learn if your spouse has changed their views.
-Pose follow up questions to understand them better.
+Pose follow up questions to understand him or her better.
 Interview their heart.

 25 Questions to Reconnect With Your Spouse